ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data in the JWST/PRIMER survey: Data

 \subsection{Reduction of JWST data}

 The reduction of all JWST imaging data is performed using our modified version of the JWST Calibration Pipeline.
-Data collected before August 2024 are reduced using the JWST Calibration Pipeline v1.13.4 \citep{Bushouse2024} with the Calibration Reference Data System (CRDS) pipeline mapping 1241, while data collected after August 2024 are reduced using the JWST Calibration Pipeline v1.19.1 \citep{Bushouse2025} with the CRDS pipeline mapping 1413.
-We have tested that different versions of the JWST Calibration Pipeline would not yield any systematic bias in photometric results, and the mosaics reduced by our modified pipeline based on these two versions have comparable quality.
+Data collected before 2024 August are reduced using the JWST Calibration Pipeline v1.13.4 \citep{Bushouse2024} with the Calibration Reference Data System (CRDS) pipeline mapping 1241, while data collected after 2024 August are reduced using the JWST Calibration Pipeline v1.19.1 \citep{Bushouse2025} with the CRDS pipeline mapping 1413.
+We have tested that different versions of the JWST Calibration Pipeline would not yield any systematic bias in the photometric results, and the mosaics reduced by our modified pipeline based on these two versions have comparable quality with a difference in depth smaller than 0.05 magnitude (because we have solved most of the problems of the old pipeline with our modifications).
 Therefore, we decided to keep the old mosaics reduced by the JWST Calibration Pipeline v1.13.4.

-For JWST/NIRCam images, we first run the default stage 1 pipeline to perform Detector-level corrections, during which we set ``jump.expand\_large\_events = True" and increased the expand factor to mask the ``snowballs"\footnote{Description of snowballs can be found at \dataset[jwst-docs.stsci.edu/known-issues-with-jwst-data/shower-and-snowball-artifacts]{https://jwst-docs.stsci.edu/known-issues-with-jwst-data/shower-and-snowball-artifacts}.} around large cosmic ray events.
+For JWST/NIRCam images, we first run the default stage 1 pipeline to perform detector-level corrections, during which we set ``jump.expand\_large\_events = True" and increased the expand factor to mask the ``snowballs"\footnote{Description of snowballs can be found at \dataset[jwst-docs.stsci.edu/known-issues/shower-and-snowball-artifacts]{https://jwst-docs.stsci.edu/known-issues/shower-and-snowball-artifacts}.} around large cosmic ray events.
 Based on the output of stage 1 (i.e. *\_rate.fits), we further subtract the scattered light (``claws" and ``wisps") using the templates provided by the JWST User Documentation\footnote{The templates of claws and wisps provided by the JWST user documentation are available at \dataset[stsci.app.box.com/s/1bymvf1lkrqbdn9rnkluzqk30e8o2bne]{https://stsci.app.box.com/s/1bymvf1lkrqbdn9rnkluzqk30e8o2bne}.}.
 In addition to this correction, we also adopt the methods given by \citet{Duncan2025} to subtract or mask the unstable wisps that vary between different pointings.